machicomio/uni-reports-and-projects/README.md

 # uni-reports-and-projects
-Some individual & group projects done at university.
+Some individual/goup projects done at university.